How to Keep Your Child Safe at Camp

 boys fishing and practicing social distancing

-If you’re concerned about sending your child to camp during the pandemic, here are some questions you can ask camp leadership:
+If you’re concerned about your child getting sick at camp, here are some questions you can ask camp leadership:

-• What sort of screening and testing policies are in place for campers before we head to camp?
+• What sort of screening policies are in place for campers before we head to camp?

-• Will my child be screened for symptoms while at camp?
+• Will my child be screened for any illnesses while at camp?

 • What kind of sanitation and disinfecting policies are in place?